JohnTroony/php-webshells/README.md

 php-webshells
 =============

-Common php webshells.
-Do not host the file(s) in your server!
+Common PHP shells.
+Do not put these on a publically-accessible webserver.

+These are provided for education purposes only.